Gordon Prentice: Parliamentary career

 Prentice was initially selected as the prospective parliamentary candidate (PPC) for Pendle in October 1990, and was first elected at the 1992 general election with a majority of 2,113.
+At the same election his wife Bridget Prentice was elected MP for Lewisham East; both having defeated Conservative incumbents.
 He delivered his maiden speech a month later, on 13 May, in a debate on the economy, in which he wished his predecessor well for the future.
 Prentice held the constituency at the 1997 general election with a greatly increased majority of 10,824, the largest ever in Pendle and its predecessor constituency of Nelson and Colne.
 However, his majority was reduced to 4,275 at the 2001 general election and to 2,180 in 2005.

 In 1999, Prentice introduced a Right to Roam Bill as a private member's bill, which aimed to establish a freedom to roam over certain upland and uncultivated areas of England and Wales.
 This became law in November 2000 as the Countryside and Rights of Way Act 2000.

 Prentice campaigned against fox hunting and in May 2000 tabled an amendment to the government's Hunting Bill, vowing not to withdraw it unless the government gave a "cast-iron statement" that promised to introduce legislation before the next election.
 This resulted in protests outside his constituency office in Nelson in July 2000, despite protesters knowing he was in London.
 By 2002, Prentice was campaigning for fox hunting with dogs to be completely banned, asking the government to bring back the previous year's bill and to force it through parliament.
 He later became a target of the Countryside Alliance, who named him top of a "most wanted" list published in December 2003 and attempted to remove him as an MP at the next election.